tarastrauss/2048/readme.md

 *background, darker number in the foreground)*

-- As a player, I can keep track of how many tries it takes to win the game so I can brag to my friends
+- *(current)* As a player, I can keep track of how many tries it takes to win the game so I can brag to my friends

-- As a player, I can play the game on my cell phone by swipping in any direction.
-The information from the right hand side moves to the bottom on my cell phone.

-- As a player, I can see how far I've gotten on screen, because anytime a new superhero appears, he or she is added onto a "Justice League Members" part of my website, which indicates who has joined the justice league
+- *(current)* As a player, I see animated boxes moving across the board (very basic animation) so it looks pleasing and simple

+- *(current)* Instead of using the keyboard, as a player, I have the choice of clicking and swiping (or moving my mouse) in order to move the board

 ###Icebox

 - As a player, I see a POP UP when I first load the page.
 It explains the story behind the game in a short, concise way.
 On the main page, I can still see simple instructions for the gameplay.

-- *(current)* Instead of using the keyboard, as a player, I have the choice of clicking and swiping (or moving my mouse) in order to move the board

 - As a player, I can use an undo button (and I am alerted if I won without using undo)